osgi/osgi.enroute.site/_appnotes/resolving.md

 This rather obscure message indicates that the resolver tries to include a _api_ bundle that was made unresolvable.

-In OSGi enRoute it is generally recommended (although also disputed by some) to include the API package of a service in the provider bundle.
+In OSGi enRoute it is recommended to include the API package of a service in the provider bundle.
 Since a provider has a very tight relation to the API there is no loss of flexibility by including the package.
 For this reason, OSGi enRoute templates make the API bundle _compile only_.
 Each API has a special Require-Capability header:

      Require-Capability: \
 	  compile-only